 The Head of Policy and Public Protection and the Regional Adviser (Gwent), Violence Against Women, Domestic Abuse and Sexual Violence (VAWDASV) Safeguarding Unit, delivered a presentation in relation to the Draft Gwent Violence Against Women, Domestic Abuse And Sexual Violence Strategy.
 They confirmed the aim of the strategy is to end violence against Women, Domestic Abuse and Sexual Violence, to support those who have been affected and to increase help-seeking.
-The background to the regional model was set out including the main aims of the Violence Against Women, Domestic Abuse and Sexual Violence (Wales) Act 2015.
+The background to the regional model was set out including the main aims of the Violence Against Women, Domestic Abuse and Sexual Violence, the regional model was set out including the 2015.
 Members were referred to the six Strategic Priorities, that include: